-Jacob Mitchell, Portfolio Manager Industry Experience 20+ years Qualifications B. Com (University of Western Sydney) Background Jacob is the Chief Investment Officer of Antipodes.
+Jacob Mitchell, Portfolio Manager Industry Experience 20+ years Qualifications B. Com (University of Western Sydney) Background Jacob is the Chief Investment Officer (CIO) of Antipodes.
 Jacob was formerly Deputy Chief Investment Officer of Platinum Asset Management and a Portfolio Manager of the flagship Platinum International Fund.
 He resigned from Platinum effective December 2014 after more than 14 years at the firm during which he also served as Portfolio Manager for the Platinum Unhedged Fund (January 2007 to May 2014) and the Platinum Japan Fund (January 2008 to November 2014).
 Prior to joining Platinum, Jacob was Head of Technology and Emerging Industrials Research at UBS Warburg Australia.
 He commenced his investment career in 1994 at high conviction, value-based Australian equities manager, Tyndall Australia.

-The Antipodes investment team is led by Jacob Mitchell, formerly Deputy Chief Investment Officer (CIO) of Platinum Asset Management.
+The Antipodes investment team is led by Jacob Mitchell.
 As CIO, Jacob is responsible for the implementation of the firm and Fund's investment strategy.